tikv/website/content/docs/3.0/tasks/best-practices/pd-scheduling.md

 - Hot write region’s leader/peer distribution: the leader/peer distribution in hot write regions
 - Hot read region’s leader distribution: the leader distribution in hot read regions

-You can also query the status of hot regions using pd-ctl with the following commands:
+You can also query the status of hot regions using `pd-ctl` with the following commands:

 - `hot read`: Queries hot read regions
 - `hot write`: Queries hot write regions
 - `hot store`: Queries the distribution of hot regions by store
-- `region topread [limit]`: Queries the region with top read traffic
+- `region topread $LIMIT`: Queries the region with top read traffic
-- `region topwrite [limit]`: Queries the region with top write traffic
+- `region topwrite $LIMIT`: Queries the region with top write traffic

 ### Region health

 The **Grafana PD/Cluster/Region health** panel shows the metrics about regions in abnormal states.

-You can query the list of regions in abnormal states using pd-ctl with region check commands:
+You can query the list of regions in abnormal states using `pd-ctl` with region check commands:

 - `region check miss-peer`: Queries regions without enough peers
 - `region check extra-peer`: Queries regions with extra peers